 Including the people who were involved in the project in specific milestones and getting their thoughts and concerns, helped us in moving faster with minimum setbacks at the development stage.

-The marketing design team were responsible for the site's designs, while our talented Product UI team took care of the system's internal designs.
+The marketing design team was responsible for the site's designs, while our talented Product UI team took care of the system's internal designs.

 We worked together to make sure we have a consistent graphic language and experience for the users.